 Where should you buy your cast iron skillet?

 You can get a cast iron skillet pretty much anywhere that kitchen items are sold.
 Here are three places to look.

-And of course, there’s Amazon!
+- Amazon – And of course, there’s Amazon!
 Is there anything Amazon doesn’t sell?
-Here’s the kind we have.
+Here’s the kind we have (and love).

 Most cast iron pans have handles that heat up with the pan.
 And if you’ve ever grabbed a searing hot cast iron handle, you probably bought these right away (to keep you from ever doing it again).